Stomach growling, which originates in the stomach and the small intestine, can be explained by a closer look at how the digestive system functions.

 So now that we know what causes stomach growling, is there any way to control it?
 One tip to mute a noisy belly is to eat many small meals instead of a few large ones.
 Your digestive system will have less opportunity to create those peristalsis rumbles if your body has something tasty in it.
 Also, eating less gaseous foods may help decrease the growling.

 So, is your body making any other weird noises?
-Visit the links on the next page to learn more about the human body.
+Visit the links below to learn more about the human body.